 I hope all the things mentioned above about the INDIRECT function will now prompt you to apply them in your Excel spreadsheets more effectively.
-You will also find some articles describing how to use this function for address referencing, with sheet name and to create drop-down list.
+You will also find some articles describing how to use this function for address referencing, with sheet names and to create a drop-down list.
 If you have any questions or feedback, please let me know in the comment section.
 Or you can check out our other articles related to Excel functions on this website.